teodor1006/DevOps-RealTime-Projects/Containerization of Java Web App/README.md

 ## Tools used in the Project:

 - [**Docker**](https://www.docker.com/) - Container Runtime Environment
+- VirtualBox setup or AWS account to create a server to test
 - **Java Stack** - Vprofile Application Services

 ## Steps: